scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 - Modify _class_ or _instance_

-  - _'Instance get'_ plugins intercept calls to instance members.
+  - _'instance get'_ plugins intercept calls to instance members.
 These plugins are used to change the behavior of functions, which available on the instance.

-  - _'Class Get'_ plugins enable changing class **static members**.
+  - _'class get'_ plugins enable changing class **static members**.

-  - _'Class Construct'_ is an approach to change **properties**, which are not available on prototypes, e.g. state in a way it's defined throughout the ScandiPWA (`state = { ... };`).
+  - _'class construct'_ is an approach to change **properties**, which are not available on prototypes, e.g. state in a way it's defined throughout the ScandiPWA (`state = { ... };`).

+  - _'function apply'_ is an approach to change **functions** which are not class members, e.g. `mapStateToProps` or `mapDispatchToProps`.

 - Name of the member to modify